apmuthu/phpprojects/README.md

 Ap.Muthu's PHP Snippets

+* PHPFormToDBonce - One time update of record using random hash from a field in record
 * PHPProgressMonitor - Monitor progress of execution of a long running php script eith examples
+* cplusplus - C++ tutorial examples
 * jsDynaField - * [jQuery](https://jquery.org/) based Dynamic Form Field Addition
 * pincodes - Data Dump of Indian Postal Codes
 * sql2excel - php class to convert an sql to an excel worksheet